Table of contents

 How Responsly Helps Reduce Customer Churn

 Responsly provides the toolkit you need to listen to your customers and act on their feedback before it’s too late.
-By integrating customer experience management into your daily operations, you can significantly reduce churn.
+By integrating customer experience management into your daily operations, you can significantly reduce customer churn.

 - Automated Exit Surveys: Automatically trigger surveys when a user clicks “cancel” to understand their reasons and potentially win them back with a counter-offer.

-- NPS & Health Monitoring: regularly send Net Promoter Score (NPS) surveys via email or in-app to track customer sentiment.
+- NPS & Health Monitoring: Regularly send Net Promoter Score (NPS) surveys via email or in-app to track customer sentiment.
 Identify at-risk customers (Detractors) and proactively reach out to resolve their issues.

 - 360-Degree Feedback: Centralize all your feedback—from product satisfaction to support interactions—in one dashboard.
 This holistic view helps you spot churn signals early.